YeshwanthKare/Netflix_Clone/plan.md

 ~ finish up the movies section
 ~ Understand Promises, APIs and Fetch...
 ~ Pull in movies data from an API

+27/01/2021

+~ Horizontal scroll for movies
+~ Retrieve the other movies from the API
+~ Add the hoover effect to individual movies